 The field operation of the quadcopter sprayer developed was evaluated in terms of performance, under normal test conditions.
 The measured field capacity was 0.378 ha/h, the theoretical field capacity was 0.432 ha/h and resulting a field efficiency of 87%, which is indicative of no significant operational losses from turning, refilling or manoeuvring.
-The system demonstrated an effective area coverage of 0.375 ha/hr, validating the ability to spray quickly and accurately in small‐to‐medium vegetation fields.
+The system demonstrated an effective area coverage of 0.375 ha/hr, validating the ability to spray quickly and accurately in smalltomedium vegetation fields.

 Conclusion

 The development and evaluation of the quadcopter drone sprayer demonstrate its strong potential as an efficient, safe, and highly adaptable tool for modern agricultural and disinfection applications.
 Experimental trials confirmed that the drone provides stable flight performance, reliable payload handling, and consistent spraying outputs under real field conditions.
-The system achieved a field efficiency of 87%, with an actual field capacity of 0.375 ha/hr, indicating excellent operational effectiveness compared to traditional spraying methods.
+The system achieved a field efficiency of 87%, with an actual field capacity of 0.375 ha/h, indicating excellent operational effectiveness compared to traditional spraying methods.
 Spray uniformity assessments further validated the precision of the developed system, showing consistent droplet deposition and controlled overlap necessary for effective crop protection.
-Moreover, the drone’s ability to fly up to 800 meters, carry 700 g of payload, and sustain 27 minutes of no-load endurance enhances its suitability for diverse field environments, including fragmented terrains and densely populated areas where manual spraying poses safety risks.
+Moreover, the drone’s ability to fly up to 800 m, carry 700 g of payload, and sustain 27 min of no-load endurance enhances its suitability for diverse field environments, including fragmented terrains and densely populated areas where manual spraying poses safety risks.
 Its multi-purpose applicability for pesticide delivery, antiseptic spraying, and environmental sanitation highlights its broader utility beyond agriculture.

 Overall, the developed quadcopter drone sprayer provides a cost-effective, labour-saving, and technologically advanced solution that significantly improves the efficiency and safety of spraying operations, supporting the advancement of precision agriculture and sustainable farming practices.